gamma-opt/oip-notes/course/part2/7-heuristics-2.md

 **Inputs** Objective function $f$
 1. Generate a random solution as current state $x$.
 2. While the termination criterion is unmet
-    1. Get the current temperature $T$.
+    1. Get the current temperature $T$ according to the cooling schedule.
     2. Create a random neighbor $x'$ of the current state $x$.
     3. Calculate performance difference $\Delta=f(x')-f(x)$.
     4. If $\Delta<0$ (i.e. $x'$ is better than $x$), accept it as current state.